×

 Happier Tenants

-If your property is well maintained your tenants are more likely to be happy living there.
-They’ll also feel safe knowing that you are checking the health and safety aspects of their home regularly.
+If your property is well-maintained, your tenants are more likely to be happy living there.
+They’ll also feel secure knowing that you regularly inspect the health and safety aspects of their home.

-PPM also allows you to give tenants plenty of notice of any maintenance work that needs to be done.
+Planned preventative maintenance also allows you to provide tenants with ample notice of any maintenance work that needs to be done.

 Planned Preventative Maintenance System Features